plunify/InTime/docs/configuration_enterprise.md

 In the example above, the spawned Agent will only service the specified build job and will automatically terminate as soon as the required number of builds have completed.

-!!! tip
-    If you are unsure about how to adapt the Agent to your environment, please get in touch with us.

 Once you are ready, begin the dynamic InTime Agent configuration via the